 - How to Build a Career in AI and Machine Learning, a 35-page ebook packed with resources for aspiring machine learning engineers.

-- The AI / Machine Learning Career Track, a flexible, mentor-led online bootcamp with a job guarantee.
+- Springboard’s Machine Learning Engineering Career Track, a flexible, mentor-led online bootcamp with a job guarantee.